Taylor Swift, ‘Barbie’ and Beyoncé are unleashing the spending power of women – KION546

 ‘I made it happen’

-Helen Polise was not going to let two canceled flights stop her from seeing the last Taylor Swift concert in Los Angeles with her daughter Julie.
+Helen Polise was not going to let two canceled flights stop her from seeing the last Taylor Swift concert in Los Angeles with her daughter Juli.

 “Come hell or high water, I was going today.
 So I made it happen,” said Polise.